 Wondrous things happen along the way but you keep your head down and you keep working.
 That’s my plan anyway.
 I know that every so often I will be stuck and scrunch up my work and bang my head against my desk and compare myself to real writers.
 But then a parent or teacher or librarian will tell me about a child who really needed one of my books and I’ll come back to my WHY again.
 And I’ll listen.
 And I’ll cry.
 Instantly.
 Then I’ll get back to work.

-Rashmi Sirdeshpande took The Classic Course and The Ninety-Day Novel® at The Novelry.
-Both courses are available separately or bundled together in The Novel Kickstarter Plan.
+Rashmi Sirdeshpande took all three courses in our famous Book in a Year plan at The Novelry.
 Start today!
 Members can enjoy a recorded live session with Rashmi in our Catch Up TV area.